VictoriaKinkajou/data-collection-pipeline/README.md

 I have imported unittest to perform the tests.

 ## Milestones 6 & 7
+In these milestones, I corrected some errors in my code and updated scraper.py and test_scraper.py.
 I have updated the scraper to perform a web scrape on a larger number of products and it now runs in headless mode.
 I have containerised the scraper using Docker and deployed the image to DockerHub.
 I have set up a CI/CD pipeline using GitHub Actions, so that the Docker image is built whenever an update is pushed to the GitHub repository.